TheKaizenProject/thekaizenproject/src/pages/index.md

 sections:
   - type: hero_section
     title: Welcome to The Kaizen Project
+    subtitle: >-
-    subtitle: Here at Kaizen we'll talk about all things
+      Here at Kaizen we'll talk about all things student life and career development
     actions:
       - label: Learn More
         url: /features